Shrinks99/ph-submissions/en/drafts/originals/agent-based-model-communication-networks.md

 This runs 100 instantiations of the model, each of which runs for 10 steps.
 (Notice that we set the histogram [bins](https://en.wikipedia.org/wiki/Data_binning) to integers, since agents can only receive whole numbers of letters.)
 By running the model 100 times, we smooth out some of the 'noise' of randomness, and approach the model’s overall expected behavior.
 For now, the letter distribution looks close to a [normal distribution (or bell curve)](https://en.wikipedia.org/wiki/Normal_distribution), which is expected since the process is random.

 > _Bonus question 2_:
-Can you rewrite the function above to plot the number of sent letters?
+Can you rewrite the last code block to plot the number of sent letters instead?
 What histogram do you expect for that? *Hint*: Are agents sending letters in every round?

 #### 2.5.5 Adding Space